envygeeks/jekyll-assets/README.md

 it's cached and not compiled so our methods never get called so you'll need to add it to the asset list so it's always compiled for you.

+## Asset Digesting

+We will digest assets by default in production and default to non-digested assets for efficiency in development/testing, this way we can ensure that your builds remain fast in Jekyll3, you can however force asset digesting with `digest:true` which will digest even in development and kick on deep regen integration which ***will** result in increased build times because every asset change will cause the entire site to rebuild.

+### What about caching?

+Worry not, see: https://github.com/jekyll/jekyll/pull/3792 (https://github.com/jekyll/jekyll/commit/931c3b149030edcedaf59eb42516e65088fa2c93#diff-eeca36730c9db808f27e5c330dc7838fR57) which will *should* land in Jekyll3 and will provide built-in support for non-caching in development.

 ## When I try to use ERB I get an error

 Because we disable ERB processing in the hopes that this can one day be